• Home

 💦 Stay hydrated

-You’ll likely sweat a lot more in Merida than you’re accustomed to back home.
+You’ll likely sweat a lot more in Merida than you’re accustomed to in your hometown.
 Make it a point to stay hydrated and drink lots of water.
 Bottled water can be easily found all over the city.

 🚰 Don’t drink Merida’s tap water